rjones-lf/iroha/docs/source/guides/libraries/swift_ios.rst

 .. image:: https://github.com/hyperledger/iroha/raw/develop/docs/image_assets/iroha_swift_guide/iroha_swift_guide_008.png

 Great!
-We've sent our transaction and verified its presence in blockchain.
+We have sent our transaction and verified its presence in blockchain.